 - REL 340 Islam

 - REL 407 Islamic History to 1798

 - REL 408 Islamic in the Modem World

 - REL 412 Advanced Readings in the Christian Gospels

 - REL 413 The Life and Letters of the Apostle Paul

 This minor is open to all NC State students, except English majors in the Literature concentration (16ENGLBA I6ENGLLLT).
-Once a student has started taking courses in the minor they should download a Departmental Minor Declaration Form and consult with the major advisor for approval of the minor program.
-After the student obtains the major advisor’s signature, they meet with the minor advisor to develop a plan of study indicating required courses and expected dates of completion.
+Consult with the major advisor for approval of the minor program.
+Meet with the minor advisor to develop a plan of study indicating required courses and expected dates of completion.
 A copy of the student’s minor plan of study will be kept on file in the Department of Foreign Languages and Literatures.

 ContactDr.
 Meredith Fosque

 firstname.lastname@example.org SIS Code: 16WCLM PRINTER FRIENDLY VERSION